NREL/HPC/workshops/adv_jupyter/papermill/README.md

 ## Installing
-Papermill can be installed using PIP
+Papermill can be installed using Anaconda

 ```
-pip install papermill
+conda install papermill
 ```

 ## Usage